Free Diagnostic Maths Test For Primary And Secondary Schools And How To Create Your Own

 Third Space Learning’s diagnostic assessment for GCSE

-All pupils on our programmes, from KS2-KS4, sit this 30 minute initial diagnostic assessment prior to their first tutoring session as this helps to inform their personalised programme of lessons.
+All pupils on our programmes, from KS2-KS4, sit this 30-minute initial diagnostic assessment before their first tutoring session.
+This helps inform their personalised programme of lessons.

 2. One question per learning objective on the programme

-Each of the questions asked in the initial assessment relates to a single Learning Objective, mapped to each of the 500+ Learning Objectives in our online intervention curriculum.
+Each question asked in the initial assessment relates to a single Learning Objective, mapped to each of the 500+ Learning Objectives in our online intervention curriculum.

 3. Diagnostic maths test provides a benchmark

-These initial diagnostic assessments additionally help to measure the impact of tutoring throughout the term.
-We compare the answers students give with post-session questions and their end-of-term assessment.
-Teachers have on-demand access to all student reports, including to the diagnostic maths test.
+Initial diagnostic assessments help to measure the impact of tutoring throughout the term.
+We compare the answers students give with post-session questions and their end-of-term assessments to track their progress.
+Teachers have on-demand access to all student reports, including the initial diagnostic maths test.

 4. Continuous assessment for learning within each lesson

-That’s why tutors are trained to ask questions throughout the session to assess each pupil’s understanding of the concept they’re learning and adapt their teaching accordingly.
-This gives pupils the best opportunity to make progress.
+Tutors are trained to ask questions throughout the session to assess student’s understanding and adapt teaching accordingly.
+This gives students the best opportunity to make progress.

 How to create an effective diagnostic maths test for your own maths lessons